Dynom/TySug/README.md

 The goal is to provide an extensible library that helps with finding possible spelling errors.
 You can use it out-of-the-box as a library, a webservice or as a set of packages to build your own application.

-Currently it's a fairly naive approach and not (yet) backed by ML.
+Currently, it's a fairly naive approach and not (yet) backed by ML.

 # Using TySug